hcomet/CheapoDC/README.md

 The Status LED is used to provide information about the current status of the CheapoDC.
 Status blinking lasts for 10 seconds.
 It will blink as WiFi access attempts are made.
 If a Station mode connection is successfully made to an access point then the status LED will slow blink (1 second cycle).
 If no connection is made then the CheapoDC will go into Access Point mode.
 The status LED will then fast blink (200ms cycle).

-The status LED will also blink for 10 seconds after a power output changes and after a controller configuration change.
-The 10 second blink period may be modified by changing **#define CDC_STATUS_LED_DELAY 10** in [CDCdefines.h](/CheapoDC/CDCdefines.h).
-If the status LED is not turning off after 10 seconds then you may need to reverse the High/Low setting.
-This can also be done in the [CDCdefines.h](/CheapoDC/CDCdefines.h) by uncommenting ***#define CDC_REVERSE_HIGH_LOW***.
+The status LED will also blink for 10 seconds after the controller changes the power output and after an API or Web UI driven controller configuration change.

+If the status LED is not turning off after connecting to WiFI or after the 10 second blink then you may need to reverse the High value setting.
+This can also be done in the Web UI by changing the High Value setting in [Status LED Configuration](#status-led-configuration).

 ## CheapoDC API

 The CheapoDC provides API access to all configuration and data items available through the [Web UI](/README.md#web-ui).
 There is no authentication support in the API but the API also does not support firmware OTA updates or file management.
 These can only be done through the Web UI.

-CheapoDC supports three API mechanisms:
+CheapoDC supports two API mechanisms:

 1. TCP API using JSON syntax
 2. Basic Web API utilizing HTTP POST

-3. Web Sockets API - Deprecated in release v2.2.0.
+Formerly a third mechanism, Web Sockets API, was supported but wav deprecated in release v2.2.0.

 The APIs use the same commands which are listed in the top of [CDCommands.cpp](/CheapoDC/CDCommands.cpp).
 Commands are 2 to 4 character strings.
 For each command there is a map indicating: